 Key Topics Covered

-The WFR curriculum includes a broad range of medical skills and topics, including patient assessment, CPR, AED, and basic life support skills.
-Students also learn how to effectively manage respiratory and cardiac emergencies, shock, head injuries, altered mental states, wounds and burns, infection, musculoskeletal injuries, dislocations, spinal injuries, allergic reactions, toxins, stings, poisoning, environmental emergencies such as hypothermia, heat illness, lightning, drowning, submersion and medical emergencies such as severe asthma, abdominal pain, and diabetes.
-Significant emphasis is also placed on leadership, teamwork, communication, and long term patient care.
-And so much more…
+The WALS curriculum includes a broad range of medical skills and topics, including patient assessment, and Advanced Life Support skills.
+Students also learn how to effectively manage respiratory and cardiac emergencies, shock, head injuries, altered mental states, wounds and burns, infection, musculoskeletal injuries, dislocations, spinal injuries, allergic reactions, toxins, stings, poisoning, environmental emergencies such as hypothermia, heat illness, lightning, drowning, submersion and medical emergencies such as severe asthma, abdominal pain, and diabetes, and so much more…